A-frame staysail schooner

 The ship has the capacity to carry and launch inflatable boats in tough weather conditions.
 It also has a helicopter landing facility.
 The oceanic vessel is equipped with the latest in electronic navigation, sailing and communications equipment.

 The ship was built to meet strict environmental demands and as a result the heat generated from the engine is recycled to heat the cabins and the used water is treated and purified by a biological system.
+Rainbow Warrior was moored to block the entrance of the Brofjorden port to stop all tanker traffic to and from Swedish Preem’s oil refinery for the peaceful protest to the refinery expansion in September 2020.

 Built in 1955, Rainbow Warrior was a trawler originally named Sir William Hardy, which served the Ministry of Agriculture, Fisheries and Food until 1977.